chelsejw/javascript-uno/project-post-mortem.md

 ```

-^^The above code was to render some elements of my action cards.
+The above code was to render some elements of my action cards, using FontAwesome classes.
 I was weirdly adamant about using pure css/html, and could have saved some time if I just used pngs for my skip/reverse icons.

-As for program design, my CSS definitely was quite haphazardly planned as I was focused on creating the Uno cards, but didn't think much about how the app would look as a whole.
+As for program design, my CSS was quite haphazardly planned as I was focused on creating the Uno cards, but didn't think much about how the app would look as a whole.
 So my cards ended up being too big, and my user can't see the whole game even at full viewport height, they have to scroll down to look at their own/opponents' cards.

-Because the positioning of the several small elements within the cards are dependent on the parent's width/height, it's not an easy task to adjust the cards' sizing.
+Because the positioning of several small elements within the cards are dependent on the parent's width/height, it's not an easy task to adjust the cards' sizing.
 I would definitely aim to make my CSS cards dynamic.
 Probably gotta read about CSS calculations.

 ### What in my code and program design in the project went well?
 Is there anything I would do the same next time?